-Speech-language therapists are educated to assess speech and language development and to treat speech and language, as well as swallowing disorders.
+Speech-language therapists are educated to assess and treat speech-language, cognitive, communicative and swallowing disorders.

 Speech-language therapists are also educated to assess and treat children with delayed or deviant language development, disfluencies (stuttering), articulation problems and auditory processing difficulties.

 A speech-language therapist deals with the evaluation and treatment of patients with speech-language, cognitive-communicative and/or swallowing difficulties caused by one or more of the following:

 - Closed head injury